HannahMwende/Driver-drowsiness-detection-system/README.md

 After building the model, we did several GridSearch to find optimum values for hyperparameter.
 The optimal parameters are :

-dense_neurons1: 256
-dense_neurons2 : 512
-dense_neurons3 : 512
-dropout : 0.1
-epochs : 10
+ dense neurons1:128,
+ Dropout :0.1,
+ epochs:10,
-filters : 32
+filters :32,
-layout: 3x3
-pooling : 1
+layout :3*3,
+ pooling:None

-From the grid search we find the best layout to be 2*3x3 with 32 filters.
+From the grid search we find the best layout to be 3x3 with 32 filters.
 This means we will have a convolution layer with a kernel size of (3,3) representing the height and width of the filter.

 #### Final model evaluation